-'Raw' reassembly is done for inspection by simple content, pcre keywords use and other payload inspection not done on specific protocol buffers like http_uri.
+'Raw' reassembly is done for inspection by simple content, pore keywords use and other payload inspection not done on specific protocol buffers like http\uri.
 This type of reassembly can be turned off:

+'''

+reassembly:

-reassembly: raw: no
+raw: no

+'''

 Incoming segments are stored in a list in the stream.
 To avoid constant memory allocations a per-thread pool is used.